bridge-core/bridge-core.github.io/content/docs/plugin-docs/json/presetsv2.md

 - Switch

+#### Input Types

+Input types are "boxes" where the user can input different types of data values like `text`, `image`, `models` and more.
+Input types are defined in the properties of each input box inside the manifest of a preset.
+To create a new input box create a new array inside of `fields` array and define a display name for the box and a variable to which the user's input gets assigned.
+Properties can be defined inside of an `object` thats in a input box.

 ###### Text

 `textInput` is the default type of input.
 To create it make an array with the name of the text box as a `string` followed by another `string` which the variable to which the user's input gets assigned.